Chart Color Schemes

 Flora Hill - Spring Gully is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Flora Hill - Spring Gully, as per the latest Census, 84.9% of dwellings were houses, with the remaining 15.1% being semi-detached, apartments, or other types.
-In comparison, Non-Metro Vic. had 90.6% houses and 9.4% other dwellings.
-Home ownership in Flora Hill - Spring Gully stood at 32.7%, similar to Non-Metro Vic.'s figure.
-Mortgaged dwellings accounted for 29.9%, while rented ones made up 37.4%.
-The median monthly mortgage repayment was $1,399, below the Non-Metro Vic. average of $1,408.
-The median weekly rent was $290, compared to Non-Metro Vic.'s $295.
-Nationally, Flora Hill - Spring Gully's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Flora Hill - Spring Gully, as recorded in the latest Census, 84.9% of dwellings were houses, with the remaining 15.1% comprising semi-detached homes, apartments, and other types of dwellings.
+This compares to Non-Metro Vic., where 90.6% of dwellings are houses and 9.4% are other types.
+Home ownership in Flora Hill - Spring Gully stood at 32.7%, similar to Non-Metro Vic.'s figure, with mortgaged dwellings accounting for 29.9% and rented dwellings making up 37.4%.
+The median monthly mortgage repayment in the area was $1,399, lower than Non-Metro Vic.'s average of $1,408.
+The median weekly rent figure in Flora Hill - Spring Gully was $290, slightly below Non-Metro Vic.'s $295 and significantly lower than the national average of $375.
+Nationally, Flora Hill - Spring Gully's mortgage repayments were substantially lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing